 Is a Visa required?

 Yes, a Visa is required for Cambodia.
 It is available online or at the airport for approx $35USD.
-The only requirement is a passport with at least 6 months validity.

 How do you move around in Phnom Penh?